PoofyEnigma/chaster-python-sdk/DECISION_LOG.md

 https://github.com/pydantic/pydantic could be very useful and would maybe remove the internal dump/update calls used by the API if it works.
 Chaster APIs responses have some inconsistent quirks that may make that library not as usefull compare to the dump/update pattern.

+# Request prevalidation, yes or no?
+Yes
+To let the user of the SDK do as they please and let the server send back a 404 or should the SDK do its own checking before sending the request?
+Opting for checking for known 404 errors on the SDK side.